dewpey/BloodChain/README.md

 Edit the index.js file and put in the new ethereum address

-Note: The wwebsite isn't function right now.
+Note: The website isn't function right now.
 It was previously but something went wrong =(